GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/settings.rst

 **Camera reset** If checked, the camera will reset to the starting position and orientation each time the camera's control style is changed.

+**Viewer UI state** If checked, certain elements of the viewer UI's are persistent between RRA sessions.
+These are typically selections that are seldom changed.
+The following UI elements are shared between all viewers:

+-  Culling mode

+-  Up axis

+-  Invert vertical

+-  Invert horizontal

+-  Continuous update

+-  Projection mode

+The following UI elements are saved per-view:

+-  Control style

+-  BVH coloring mode

+-  Geometry coloring mode

+-  Heatmap coloring mode

+-  Traversal counter coloring mode

+-  Rendering mode

+-  Show geometry checkbox

+-  Show axis-aligned BVH checkbox

+-  Show instance transform checkbox (TLAS viewer only)

+-  Show wireframe checkbox

+-  Accept first hit checkbox

+-  Cull back-facing triangles

+-  Cull front-facing triangles

+**Automatic updates** Check for updates to Radeon Raytracing Analyzer when starting the program.

+**Camera reset** If enabled, the camera will reset position when the camera control style is changed.

+**Viewer UI state** If enabled, the state of the TLAS, BLAS and RAY inspector panes will be remembered from the last session.
+Otherwise they will be reset to default settings.
+Some state, like camera movement speed, will not be remembered in either case.

 **TLAS/BLAS Node display** Will allow the choice between showing the nodes in the treeviews on the viewer panes either by their GPU address, or by an offset.